aurotones/Z370M-ITX-ac-macOS-Clover/README.md

 Bluetooth dongle.

 ## Issues or Bug reporting
-This configuration isn't being maintained regularly but if you found the solution, pull requests are welcome!
+This configuration isn't maintained regularly unlike OpenCore but if you found the solution, pull requests are welcome!